lokeshgajula/Data-Science/README.md

 17. NLP Pipeline for Text Classification with custom features
 18. Clean Labeling of dataset and its importance
 19. Twitter Sentiment Analysis using sklearn
+20. Simple Understanding of Tensorflow Transform
+21. Data Lifecycle using TFX